 13.3 Longevity.
-The longevity pay for employees shall be paid on the following basis: Upon completion of five (5) consecutive years of employment, covered employees shall be paid the equivalent of an additional two and one half percent (2.5%) of their pay period base salary.
+The longevity pay for employees shall be paid on the following basis: Upon completion of ten (10) consecutive years of employment, covered employees shall be paid the equivalent of an additional five percent (5%) of their pay period base salary.